Rajaraja II

-Rajaraja II was a chola emperor who reigned from 1150 CE to 1173 CE.
-He was made his heir apparent and Co-Regent in 1146 and so the inscriptions of Rajaraja II count his reign from 1146.
+Rajaraja II was a Chola emperor who reigned from 1150 to 1173.
+He was made his heir apparent and co-regent in 1146 and so the inscriptions of Rajaraja II count his reign from 1146.
 Rajaraja's reign began to show signs of the coming end of the dynasty.

-Growing weakness
+Beginning of disintegration

 The extent of the Chola territories remained as it was during Rajaraja's predecessors.
 The Vengi country was still firmly under the Chola rule.

 The Chola central administration did show weaknesses with regard to their control and effective administration over the outlying parts of the empire, which became pronounced towards the end of Raja Raja-II's reign.
 However, Rajaraja regained adequate control of provinces like Vengi, Kalinga, Pandya and Chera territories.
 He probably even invaded Sri Lanka as is explained in one of the Tamil poems written during his time.
 This is borne out by the fact that not just Rajaraja, but also his successors like Kulothunga III bore titles like Tribhuvana Chakravartin attesting to their military capabilities and cultural achievements.

 During the last years of Rajaraja's reign, a civil unrest as a result of a succession dispute convulsed the Pandya country, further weakening Chola influence there.
 This was only to be expected as even though the Pandyas were subjugated by the Cholas since the time of Aditya I and were firmly controlled until the time of Virarajendra, the Madurai kingdom nevertheless kept making efforts from time to time, for gaining their independence from their occupiers.
 Later Pandyas like Maravarman or Maravaramban Sundara Pandyan, Jatavarman Vira Pandyan and Jatavarman Sundara Pandyan steadily went on increasing their power and prestige and were to emerge as the most powerful kingdom in South India during the period 1200–1300.
 These developments were to slowly but surely weaken the Chola kingdom, though there was a minor revival during the fairly steady rule of Kulothunga III (1178–1218).

 In as much as the cholas during his time were dominant militarily is noted by some literature that mention Raja Raja's conquest and his innovative management initiatives.

 Here is excerpt from an inscription of his from the Rajagopala Perumal temple: